cilerler/ruya/src/Ruya.Primitives/README.md

 # Ruya.Primitives

-Common primitives, constants, and extensions used across the Ruya framework.
+Common primitives, constants, and extensions used across the Ruya Common Libraries framework.

 ## Features